-Russia or China?), if A's way of thinking (hence analyzing and predicting) changes that of B. Influence is primarily a matter of attention, and over time, B will remain aware of what A says (and a fortiori will contribute to their funding), if and only if A has a good reputation, which refers back to my fifth point about the art of prediction.
+To this end, I will summarize in a few words a paper significantly more developed which the reader can refer to.
+10 Let us say that a natural or legal person A exerts influence on person B in a specific operational context (for example: should such a company invest in Mohammed bin Salman's Saudi Arabia? or even: how to assess the cyber risks posed to democratic States by Russia or China?), if A's way of thinking (hence analyzing and predicting) changes that of B. Influence is primarily a matter of attention, and over time, B will remain aware of what A says (and a fortiori will contribute to their funding), if and only if A has a good reputation, which refers back to my fifth point about the art of prediction.
 The international community of think tanks is very competitive, and we can only survive by continuously striving for excellence.
-A non-competitive think tank can in fact only last through questionable funding.
+A non-competitive think tank can, in fact, only last through questionable funding.

 If I have used the word think tank a lot in the previous pages, it is both for historical reasons and because people in the field recognize it.
-We do not deny it, but as I mentioned earlier, it is nowadays over-used and for the general public hardly corresponds to the demanding definition I have given of it.
+We do not deny it, but as I mentioned earlier, it is nowadays over-used and, for the general public, hardly corresponds to the demanding definition I have given of it.
 Therefore, it seems useful to conclude this presentation of Ifri's profession, 40 years after its creation on the remains of the Centre d'études de politique étrangère (CEPE or Centre for the Study of Foreign Policy) founded in 1935, and to provide a summary in a few lines with simple words.

-Ifri is an institute for research (analysis and prediction) and debate about the countries which form the fabric of the contemporary world and their interactions.
-Nowadays, it has a prominent place, recognized by its peers in a competitive transnational network which originated about a hundred years ago, of institutions with the same purpose.
+Ifri is an institute for research (analysis and prediction) and debate about the countries that form the fabric of the contemporary world and their interactions.
+Nowadays, it has a prominent place, recognized by its peers in a competitive transnational network that originated about a hundred years ago, of institutions with the same purpose.
 Its governance, diversity of funding and ethical framework established by its Charter, guarantee its independence and respect for the values that drive it.
 Its teams are made up of permanent professional researchers.
 Their studies aim to inform public or private decision-makers whose role has a key international dimension.
-Ifri's culture is broadly based on cross-disciplinarity and cooperation between its teams, made increasingly necessary by the complexity of the international system.
+Ifri's culture is broadly based on cross-disciplinarity and co-operation between its teams, made increasingly necessary by the complexity of the international system.
 Ifri always strives to work towards and for the benefit of the public interest.
 Hence, it is helping through its influence, in France and abroad, to drive and structure public debate on the major global issues, to strengthen a reasonably open and peaceful world over time.

-The adverb reasonably, that I also use for a five-word phrase for the World Policy Conference's mission ("for a reasonably open world"), refers to the idea of respecting each nation's culture and fundamental interests, without which no structurally stable, and therefore peaceful, international governance is possible.
+The adverb reasonably, which I also use for a five-word phrase for the World Policy Conference's mission ("for a reasonably open world"), refers to the idea of respecting each nation's culture and fundamental interests, without which no structurally stable, and therefore peaceful, international governance is possible.